espoirMur/my-blog-gastby/source/_posts/2021-06-05-my-books-recommendations-to-enhance-your-soft-skills-as-a-developer.md

 ---
 title : My books recommendations to enhance your Soft Skills as a developer date : "2021-06-05T14:57:09"
-description: Book recommendation for your soft skills as a developer
+description: Book recommendation for your soft skills as a developer.
 comments: false
 categories: non-tech
 layout: post